sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 ### c.
 ProcessImageFile Lambda:

 Lambda function to process image files using Rekognition, extract labels, and store them in DynamoDB.
-Function Name: ProcessImageFile
+Function Name: ProcessImageFile.
-Runtime:Python 3.9
+Runtime:Python 3.9.
-Choose Existing role: Choose IAM role created earlier In General Configuration change the Time out: 3 min 0 sec Remove the existing code in Lambda and Copy the python code from ProcessImageFile.py( find this file in Labs folder in this repository) and click on Deploy button.
+Choose Existing role: Choose IAM role created earlier.
+In General Configuration change the Time out: 3 min 0 sec.
+Remove the existing code in Lambda and Copy the python code from ProcessImageFile.py( find this file in Labs folder in this repository) and click on Deploy button.
+Replace the correct Dynamodb table name in the code.
 Copy the ARN of the lambda function
+.
 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/d1e8740d-9eea-4e90-90eb-c8ce54376392">